Common name: Spotfin Frogfish

 Scientific name: Antennatus nummifer (Cuvier, 1817)

-The Coin-Bearing Frogfish, scientifically known as Antennatus nummifer, is a fascinating species known for its unique appearance and incredible camouflage abilities.
-This species is part of the Antennariidae family, which includes various species of frogfish.
-The Coin-Bearing Frogfish is named for the circular, coin-like spots that adorn its body, making it a visually striking addition to any aquarium.
+The Spotfin Frogfish, scientifically known as Antennatus nummifer, is a fascinating species within the aquarium trade, known for its unique appearance and intriguing behavior.
+This species is part of the Antennariidae family, which is famous for its members' ability to mimic their surroundings and ambush prey.
+The Spotfin Frogfish is particularly notable for its ability to change color to blend into its environment, making it a master of disguise.

 Details